n8willis/opentype-shaping-documents/opentype-shaping-indic-general.md

 The `<sinh>` tag, unlike the other Indic script tags, was not deprecated in 2005 and is still used for Sinhala text.

-> Note: There are several other scripts derived from the Bhrami script
+> Note: There are several other scripts derived from the Brahmi script
 > that are often treated separately and not bundled into the "Indic"
 > category by shaping engines.
 This is because these other scripts
 > evolved to have significantly distinct rules for syllable